Overdraft Protection Products

 Overdraft Privilege is our discretionary overdraft service.
 Overdraft protection under our Overdraft Privilege service is expensive and may not be the best option for your business.
 You may at any time choose to decline Overdraft Privilege

 After the account has been open for at least 60 days, the business may qualify for this service.
-If it does, an Overdraft Privilege limit will be assigned to the account based on the type of account you have.
+If it does, an Overdraft Privilege limit will be assigned to the account.
+The amount of the Overdraft Privilege limit assigned to the account can change (go up or down) at any time.
+The amount is based on several factors including the account history and deposit activity and patterns.
 As long as the business maintains its account in “good standing”, we may in our discretion approve overdraft transactions within the available limit assigned to the account as a non-contractual courtesy.

 We consider the account to be in “good standing” for purposes of Overdraft Privilege if you: